Stop At Nothing

 Here in Southern California, an ongoing study of our coast and rivers will reveal how much microplastic ends up in wastewater.

-"The main focus of the lab is to look at how global ocean health and human health are related,” Lamb says, “and to identify ways that marine ecosystems naturally reduce waterborne disease outbreaks.”Give to UCI
+"The main focus of the lab is to look at how global ocean health and human health are related,” Lamb says, “and to identify ways that marine ecosystems naturally reduce waterborne disease outbreaks.”Give to UCI: Campus, The UCI Fund

 Can socioeconomic factors play a role in how populations manage the effects of coastal flooding?